realA10001986/Flux-Capacitor/README.md

 If this option is checked and your TCD is equipped with a GPS sensor or a rotary encoder, the FC will adapt its chase speed to current GPS speed or the reading of the encoder, respectively.

-While the FC receives GPS speed (or the reading from a rotary encoder) from the TCD, IR controls for chase speed are not entirely ignored: They have no visual effect, but they are saved.
+While the FC receives GPS speed (or the reading from a rotary encoder) from the TCD, IR controls and MQTT commands for chase speed are not entirely ignored: They have no visual effect, but they are saved.

 ##### &#9654; Follow TCD night-mode